-Most district-wide assessments provide test scores, which can be accessed in the Test History tab in ParentVUE, and student-level score reports, which can be accessed in the Documents tab in ParentVUE.
+Most division-wide assessments provide test scores, which can be accessed in the Test History tab in ParentVUE, and student-level score reports, which can be accessed in the Documents tab in ParentVUE.

 Data is retained for as long as the student remains enrolled in LCPS.